Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 At the last line of your .sh file, you can run gunicorn instead of running a python script directly.
 With Gunicorn, it can restart python scripts that crash.
 With gunicorn, we can run on SSL, asynchronously, with multithreading and multiple worker processes.

 Gunicorn would have to be installed inside an active pyenv-virtualenv+pipenv session.
 Remember that gunicorn runs an intermediate python file, conventionally wsgi.py, that then runs your python script, so you will be creating a wsgi.py file.
-For more details on gunicorn, refer to the [[Gunicorn Primer]].
+For more details on gunicorn, refer to the [[Gunicorn for Scaling - Primer]].
 Otherwise, the rest of the tutorial will leverage Gunicorn and SSL bearing in mind multiple users traffic and high cpu use with processing and waiting on a server response to the frontend fetch's callback.

 ## Leveraging Gunicorn